header-logo

 Cons:

-• Potential communication challenges with larger teams
+• Potential communication gaps in bigger teams

 3. Location of Development Team